MarcelMichau/fake-survey-generator/README.md

 ## How is this thing built?

-There are two main areas in FSG:
+FSG consists of two parts:

 ### Server